wbamberg/securecontext-checker/secure-context-analysis.md

 </details>

-I haven't checked all of these, but the ones I have checked just look like errors in MDN - errors that would be fixed if MDN used webref/idl as a source.
+I haven't checked all of these, but the ones I have checked are either:

+- errors in MDN - errors that would be fixed if MDN used webref/idl as a source.
+- editorial choices in MDN, like `Geolocation.getCurrentPosition()`

 ### Secure context in WebIDL, not secure context in MDN